stevegreghatch/Artificial-Intelligence-Disaster-Recovery-Robot/README.md

 Advanced Search Algorithms: Improvement of shape and pattern recognition.
 Implementation of advanced search algorithms that teach the robot to recognize common shapes/patterns corresponding with individuals in need will allow for detection of individuals without a heat signature (that might have unfortunately passed away).

-Robot Code: Robot code included in submission.
+Robot Code: see above disaster recovery robot.ttt file

-Panopto Recording: Video recording included in submission.
+Panopto Recording: see above link

-Sources: No outside sources were used.

 -------------------------------------------------------------